CloudCruise/BADGER/README.md

 ## Reliable Browser Automation ≠ One-Off Scripts

-Playwright is fantastic—until your quick automation task devolves into hundreds of lines of loops, retries, and messy conditionals.
+Playwright is fantastic – until your quick automation task devolves into hundreds of lines of loops, retries, and messy conditionals.

 We hit this exact wall building robust form-filling bots.
 Instead of piling on more hacks, we asked: **What if automation logic was data, not code?**